-If you are a nature lover traveling to Bosnia and Herzegovina, looking for a truly remarkable experience than you cannot miss the stunning Hutovo Blato.
-A large and colorful Mediterranean swamp which is home for hundreds of rare birds and plants.
+If you are a nature lover traveling to Bosnia and Herzegovina, you cannot miss the stunning Hutovo Blato Nature Park.
 This Mediterranean wetland makes a unique natural oasis in the harsh karst of western Herzegovina.
 With its unique flora and fauna and wildlife features, Hutovo Blato captivates the interest of visitors worldwide.

 Nature park and bird reserve Hutovo Blato is located in the delta of Neretva river, in the South-Western part of Bosnia and Herzegovina, around 19 miles from the city of Mostar.
 Under a strong influence of Mediterranean climate and located only 9 miles from the Adriatic Sea, the Nature Park is composed of six lakes: Deransko, Jelim, Drijen, Orah, Škrka and Svitava.
 All lakes in Hutovo Blato are interconnected with numerous canals and gorges.